Sam Glucksberg

 Sam Glucksberg (February 6, 1933 – August 29, 2022) was a Canadian professor in the Psychology Department at Princeton University in New Jersey, known for his works on figurative language: metaphors, irony, sarcasm, and idioms.
 He is particularly known for manipulating the Candle Problem experiment which had participants figure out the best way to erect a candle on a wall.
-Along with performing experiments, Glucksberg has also written Understanding Figurative Language: From Metaphors to Idioms, published by Oxford University Press in 2001.
+Along with performing experiments, Glucksberg also wrote Understanding Figurative Language: From Metaphors to Idioms, published by Oxford University Press in 2001.

 Biography

 Glucksberg was born February 6, 1933, in Montreal, Quebec.
 He received his B.S. in psychology in 1956 at City College of New York, magna cum laude.
-He then received his Ph.D in experimental psychology with distinction at New York University in 1960.
+He then received his Ph.D. in experimental psychology with distinction at New York University in 1960.
 After a period of three years as a research psychologist at the U.S. Army Human Engineering Laboratories, he came to Princeton as an instructor in 1963, and rose progressively through the ranks, being appointed full professor in 1970.
 He was chairman of the Department of Psychology from 1974-80.